Skip to content

 Check In to Hotel Square, Step Out to Ansan

-Discover more motels and guest houses in Daegu
+Discover more places to stay in Daegu

 4. GET ON YOUR FEET

-Pull up your long socks, and generate your own heat during a winter walking expedition through the city.
+Pull up your long socks and generate your own heat during a winter walking expedition through the city.
 Whether you participate as a speed-walker or a chilled-out spectator, you’ll be hard-pressed to find a finish line at any of Seoul’s most popular venues.

 Stand-outs in sightseeing categories: